For Part 1 :: The Significance of the Bungalow in Northeast Baltimore

 The bungalow, I have read, was the first mass marketed home without servants quarters.
 As mentioned in the first piece, no space within was designed without purpose, and there was certainly an efficient use of space.
 Often areas of the house were divided by intended usage between the public and the private.

-What I mean by this – for Anneth and in her day, the point of public gathering, i.e. household assembly or entertaining was the living and/or the dining room.
+What I mean by this – the point of public gathering, i.e. household assembly or entertaining was the living and/or the dining room.
 Sitting toward the front of home, the large front porch was designed to spill right in the living room – This was the location for welcoming and gathering.

 Other locations in the home were designed more with private living in mind.
 The original kitchen, AJ himself categorizes it as a galley kitchen, was set, almost hidden, in the back of the house to allow for private preparation of the food.
 Serving and eating meanwhile occurred in the forward rooms of the first floor.